 If you are getting a divorce in Tennessee, you must know what property is considered marital property and how it will be divided between you and your spouse.
 If you and your spouse can agree with how property, assets, and debt are distributed amongst each party, you can determine the terms of the agreement.
 However, if you are not able to reach an agreement, the judge will decide what property each party receives based on several marriage factors.

-At Casey, Simmons & Bryant, PLLC, our Memphis divorce lawyer is committed to protecting your rights and best interests.
+At Casey, Simmons & Bryant, PLLC, our Memphis family law lawyer is committed to protecting your rights and best interests.
 We will work hard to preserve your financial investments and give you a fresh start in the next chapter in life.

 If you and your spouse come to an agreement with regards to how property is divided, then you can make all of the decisions.
 Your agreement needs to be documented in a Marital Dissolution Agreement.